irritanterik/homey-realtime-logpage/README.md

 var ip = '0.0.0.0' // Put your ip here
 var bearer_token = 'your token' // Put your bearer token here
 ```

+Your bearer_token can by found by entering `window.bearer_token` in the browser console while logged in to Homey (open console with F12 in Chrome).